t04glovern/t04glovern.github.io.raw/_posts/2015-12-21-arduino-projects--thumbstick-to-rgb-led.markdown

 To start with I wanted to make sure that I could easily read from logical values from the thumbstick.
 In order to do this I connected the `VRx` and `VRy` lines to the Analog IN Pins `AO` and `A1` on the `Arduino` board.

-I then ran 5Volts and a grounding line to the other two pins on the thumbstick.
+I then ran 5 volts and a grounding line to the other two pins on the thumbstick.
 The following code was then used to read from the Analog PINs and output the results to the Serial console.

 {% highlight java %}
 // Analog PIN Declarations